Macrometacorp/docs/docs/compute/queryworkers/query-workers.md

 When you save a query, it becomes a query worker.

-1. Log in to your Macrometa account](https://auth-play.macrometa.io/).
+1. Log in to your [Macrometa account](https://auth-play.macrometa.io/).
 2. Click **Compute > Query Workers**.
 3. In the Editor, select **C8QL** or **SQL**, depending on which language you want to write the query worker in.
 4. Write a [SQL](../../queries/sql/index.md) or [C8QL](../../queries/c8ql/index.md) query.